ArcGIS Resources

 Access the FAO GeoNetwork site to search and download spatial data.

-France: Open Access to French Government Data
+Open Access Portal to French Government inforamtion.

 GeoCommons is the public community of GeoIQ users who are building an open repository of data and maps for the world.